Kecbm/blog-application/README.md

 ### Chapter 1

+46
+    - Templates for a view decides how data will be displayed

 44
     - `get_object_or_404`: If the object exists, it will be returned, if not, a 404 error will be returned
     - url patterns: map url to views